Bududa District: 2018 Bukalasi Flood and Mudslide

 During the 2018 flood, landslides wreaked this mountainous eastern region as the government made plans to move out residents.

 Like the Bumwalukani landslide of June 25, 2012, the Bukalasi Mudslide and Flood occurred on Thursday, October 11, 2018.
 It was a market day at Bukigai.
-Many people had returned from the market place and they were relaxing and drinking at Naposhi trading centre when the Bukalasi mudslide suddenly came with water, mud and other debris and deposited them in the trading centre.
+Many people had returned from the marketplace and they were relaxing and drinking at Naposhi trading centre when the Bukalasi mudslide suddenly came with water, mud and other debris and deposited them in the trading centre.
 It is hard to classify this disaster.
 Is it a flood?
 Is it a mudslide?
 Or is it a combination of the two?
 The disaster attracted immediate attention from the government.
 For example, the Minister for Disaster Preparedness, Hon.
 Hillary Onek came and Muwoya Wekhoola David being the District Inspector of Schools led the team to Sume Junior School which had been badly damaged.
 President Yoweri Kaguta Museveni himself came, went to Naposhi and consoled the people who had gathered at Bukalasi playground.
-The Senior Four candidates had to be relocated to Bulucheke Seconday School where they did their UCE examinations.
+The Senior Four candidates had to be relocated to Bulucheke Secondary School where they did their UCE examinations.